Inoculation theory: Cyber security

-Treglia and Delia (2017) apply inoculation theory to cyber security (internet security, cybercrime).
+Treglia and Delia (2017) re-conceptualize inoculation theory as e-noculation, or enoculation, for application in cyber security (internet security, cybercrime).
 People are susceptible to electronic or physical tricks, scams, or misrepresentations that may lead to deviating from security procedures and practices, opening the operator, organization, or system to exploits, malware, theft of data, or disruption of systems and services.
 Inoculation in this area improves peoples resistance to such attacks.

 Psychological manipulation of people into performing actions or divulging confidential information via the internet and social media is one part of the broader construct of social engineering.

 Political campaigning

 Compton and Ivanov (2013) offer a comprehensive review of political inoculation scholarship and outline new directions for future work.

 In 1990, Pfau and his colleagues examined inoculation through the use of direct mail during the 1988 United States presidential campaign.
 The researchers were specifically interested in comparing inoculation and post hoc refutation.
 Post hoc refutation is another form of building resistance to arguments; however, instead of building resistance prior to future arguments, like inoculation, it attempts to restore original beliefs and attitudes after the counterarguments have been made.
 Results of the research reinforced prior conclusions that refutational same and different treatments both increase resistance to attacks.
 More importantly, results also indicated inoculation was superior to post hoc refutation when attempting to protect original beliefs and attitudes.

 Other examples are studies showing it is possible to inoculate political supporters of a candidate in a campaign against the influence of an opponent's attack adverts; and inoculate citizens of fledgling democracies against the spiral of silence (fear of isolation) which can thwart the expression of minority views.